uwtgdc/git-basics-workshop/README.md

 - Create a branch `add/<your-github-username>`
 - Add exactly one file: `submissions/<your-github-username>.json`
 - Keep JSON valid and follow the template fields
+- Ask for help if you're stumped for over 2 minutes

 🚫 Do not: